daniel-rovilla/Financial_Modeling/Small Projects/Random Numbers/README.md

 ## Random Numbers

+Generate both continuous and discrete random variables. <br>
+File used:
-Generating Random Scenarios.ipynb
+- Generating Random Scenarios.ipynb

-Add files via upload
-yesterday
+Simple visualization of generating random numbers with a given mean and std. <br>
+File used:

-Generating and Visualizing Random Numbers.ipynb
+- Generating and Visualizing Random Numbers.ipynb

-Add files via upload
-yesterday
+Simple visualization of the movement of a stock based on a fixed 'up' probability. <br>
+File used:

-Simple Model of Stock Returns.ipynb
+- Simple Model of Stock Returns.ipynb